mrkct/react-tetris/README.md

 ### What is missing
 - Fix the blocks rotation: they don't use the same block pivot as the original game
-- Allowing to rotate blocks at the borders of the game, moving away the blocks if they don't fit
 - Nicer buttons for mobile play
 - An actual site style, right now it's just the game in an empty page